Basílica Santuário Nossa Senhora da Conceição da Praia — history and architecture

 O altar-mor feito de madeira talhada e dourada da Basílica Santuário Nossa Senhora da Conceição da Praia

-The carved and gilded wooden high altar of the Basilica of Nossa Senhora da Conceição da Praia
+The high altar, made of carved and gilded wood, at the Basílica Santuário Nossa Senhora da Conceição da Praia

 Nossa Senhora da Conceição da Praia, a imagem transportada em procissões

-Basilica of Nossa Senhora da Conceição da Praia, the image carried in processions
+Basílica Santuário Nossa Senhora da Conceição da Praia, the statue carried in processions

 Publicações Relacionadas